Chikugo-class destroyer escort: Design

 In contrast to their anti-submarine capability, the anti-aircraft fire power was weakened compared to the preceding class.
 The foredeck gun was a Type 68 3"/50 caliber twin cannon controlled by a FCS-1B Gun Fire Control System, which was standard anti-air weapon system in the JMSDF of this age.
 But the afterdeck gun was the old-fashioned Bofors 40 mm L/60 twin cannon, lacking the anti-ship missile defense (ASMD) capability.
-The final batch of this class was planned to equipped with the new Oerlikon 35 mm twin cannon, but this plan was frustrated because of the budgetary consideration.
+The final batch of this class was planned to be equipped with the new Oerlikon 35 mm twin cannon, but this plan was frustrated because of the budgetary consideration.